A New Randomized Primal-Dual Algorithm for Convex Optimization with Optimal Last Iterate Rates: Numerical Experiments

-where $K\in\R^{d\times p}$, $b\in\R^d$ and $\lambda > 0$ is a regularization parameter.
-We again test Algorithm~\ref{alg:A2} and compare it with SPDHG and PDHG on three problem instances, where $K$ is generated from the standard Gaussian distribution with different densities.
+We again test Algorithm~\ref{alg:A1_main} and compare it with SPDHG and PDHG on three problem instances, where $K$ is generated from the standard Gaussian distribution with different densities.
 Here, we choose $\lambda := 1/d$ ($d$ is the number of rows of $K$) and $b := Kx^{\natural} + 0.1\Lc(0,1)$, where $x^{\natural}$ is a predefined sparse vector and $\Lc$ stands for Laplace noise.
 The experiment results are reported in Figure~\ref{fig:LAD}, where we run for $300$ epochs and use $32$ blocks in the stochastic algorithms.
-More examples can be found in Supp.
-Doc.~\ref{sec:apdx:add_numerical_examples}.